eightyfive/fetch-run/README.md

 ### Everything is a middleware

-For example `fetch-run` does not assume that you want to convert all your API responses to `json`.
+For example `fetch-run` does not assume that you want to convert your API responses to `json`.
 In order to do so, you have to _explicitly_ include the appropriate middleware:

 ```js
 import jsonResponse from 'fetch-run/use/json';